idaholab/moose/framework/doc/content/syntax/Functions/index.md

 objects that can compute values at a location in space and time.

-As `Functors`, they may be specified to objects such as the [FunctorElementalAux.md] in their functor argument.
+As `Functors`, they may be specified to objects such as the [FunctorElementalAux.md] in their [!param](/AuxKernels/FunctorElementalAux/functor) parameter.
 This vastly expands the number of objects that can use `Functions` to compute spatial quantities.

 !alert note